matthewcuan/SyncFTP/README.md

 - Enable live sync toggle: Enable sync (auto-upload and/or interval) of modified content
 - Upload on change toggle: Enable sync on change (don't use it with interval)
 - Upload interval: force check and upload of modified content every X seconds (don't use it with on-change)
+- Private key path: optional — use this to authenticate with an SSH private key (private-key auth)
+- Scheduled/interval sync: run periodic syncs using `node-cron` (alternate to change-based uploads)
+- Optimized remote scan: improved scan performance for large remote directories

 If you would like to use a proxy, please fill in the settings:
 - Proxy URL